epicserve/epicenv/README.md

 # Django Environs

-A Django package supplements the environs library and adds helpful management commands managing your environment variables.
+A Django package that enhances the [environs](https://github.com/sloria/environs) library by adding management commands to simplify environment variable handling.

 ## Management Commands
-- `create_env_file`: Create a new .env file with default values.
+- `create_env_file`: Creates a new `.env` file with default values.
-- `diff_env_file`: Show differences between your .env file and the environment variables in your Django settings.
+- `diff_env_file`: Displays differences between your `.env` file and the environment variables in your Django settings.

 ## Installation

+Install via `uv` or `pip`:

 ```bash
 uv add django-environs